Updated on May 17th, 2023

 Warranty: TruLog warranty is 30 years on both products.

-Installation cost: Ryan Reedbaum from TruLog says typical installation cost is $3-$5 per square foot, but can be as low as $2 and as high as $8 based on job complexity.
+Installation cost: Ryan Reedbaum from TruLog says that typical installation cost is between $5.50 and $6.50 per square foot (professional installation only not including the cost of materials), but can be as low as $3.50 and as high as $10.00 per square foot, based on the overall job complexity and local real estate market conditions (that influence demand for professional exterior remodeling work).

 ABC Seamless is a national company with regional franchises.
 The brand is best known for their seamless gutter business, but they use the same technology to extrude seamless steel log siding from their trucks on the job site.
 Every piece is a custom fit.